University of Virginia School of Law: Student organizations

 UVA Law maintains an extensive roster of student organizations, including chapters of the Federalist Society, the American Constitution Society and the St. Thomas More Society.
 The Virginia Law Weekly, UVA Law's student-run weekly newspaper, has been published since 1948.
 The paper has been cited in several court cases, including in the dissenting opinion of Justice Powell in the U.S. Supreme Court case Patterson v.
 New York.
 In addition to its news content, the VLW also contains student-submitted content, which often includes humorous and creative pieces.
-The Law Weekly has won the American Bar Association's previous three "Best Newspaper Awards," in 2006, 2007, and 2008.
+The Law Weekly has won the American Bar Association's previous three "Best Newspaper Awards", in 2006, 2007, and 2008.

 Each spring, over one hundred students write, direct and perform in The Libel Show, a comedy and musical theater production that was first organized in 1904.
-Its performers roast Law School professors, student stereotypes and life in Charlottesville throughout each of its three nightly showings.
-Professors write and sing their response to the students' jokes at the penultimate performance.
+Its performers roast law school professors, student stereotypes and life in Charlottesville throughout each of its three nightly showings.
+Professors write and sing their response to the students' jokes at the opening-night performance.

 The school hosts an annual softball tournament to raise money for ReadyKids, an organization that provides care and counseling for at-risk families in Central Virginia, and the Public Interest Law Association, which provides public service internships for law students.
 51 different law schools send teams to compete in men's and co-rec brackets.
 In 2017, $25,000 was raised.